librariesio/documentation/labelling.md

 ## Labelling
 Labelling is a key part of our workflow.
 We label issues by size, type or skills needed and drive parts of our process using them.
 Specificly we label tickets that are ideal for first time contributors or those that are part of our funded commitments.

-We will enforce this policy to ensure that new contributors and existing contributors alike are as productive and efficient with their time as possible.
-This may include modifying labels or rejecting a ticket if is does not comply with the following:

 ### Size
 In the following *day* and *week* mean 'working approximately 7.5 hours per day, five days a week'.
 That is not to say any contributor is expected to work full-time on the project, but it should provide a truer sense of scale.